Sennaiai/Quantum-Computing/D. Basics.md

 ## Quantum Computing Essentials

 ### 1. Linear Algebra
-- **Inner product** – multiplication of two vectors resulting in a scalar; measures the overlap between the vectors.
+**Inner product** – multiplication of two vectors resulting in a scalar; measures the overlap between the vectors.

-- **Outer product** – combines two vectors to form a matrix.
+**Outer product** – combines two vectors to form a matrix.

-- **Vector space** – a set of vectors.
+**Vector space** – a set of vectors.

+**Orthonormal** - a set of normalized and orthogonal vectors.

-- **Tensor product** – a process of joining vector spaces into a larger joint space; represents composite quantum states, expanding the Hilbert space.
+**Tensor product** – a process of joining vector spaces into a larger joint space; represents composite quantum states, expanding the Hilbert space.

-- **Eigen vector** - non-zero vector, whose diection remains unchanged under a given linear tasnformation
+**Eigen vector** - non-zero vector, whose direction remains unchanged under a given linear tasnformation

-- **Eigen value** - a scalar factor that represents a linear transformation of an eigen-vector.
+**Eigen value** - a scalar factor that represents a linear transformation of an eigen-vector.

 ---